 Turkey capital of the USA — Photo courtesy of Thinkstock

 If turkeys in the United States could speak, they'd use the word "pop" instead of "soda."
-The USDA predicts that Minnesota will raise 40 million turkeys this year.
+Approximately, 44 million to 46 millions turkeys are raised in Minnesota annually.

 7. Thanksgiving's date was once a marketing scheme